CTCycle/FEXT-Autoencoder/README.md

 **Model tab:** training, evaluation, and encoding.

 - Train any FeXT variant from scratch with on-the-fly data loaders (`tf.data` with caching, prefetching, and parallel decoding).
-- Resume training from any checkpoint; the corresponding configuration is reloaded automatically and you can extend training for `n` additional epochs.
+- Resume training from any checkpoint; the corresponding configuration is reloaded automatically and you can extend training for some additional epochs.
 - Evaluate checkpoints with reconstruction metrics (MSE, MAE) and qualitative visualizations (random reconstructions, embedding plots) saved under `resources/checkpoints/<run>/evaluation`.
-- Run inference to encode arbitrary folders of images; latent vectors are exported as `.npy` files under `resources/database/inference` together with a manifest so they can be reused in downstream tasks.
+- Run inference to encode arbitrary folders of images; latent vectors are exported as `.npy` files under `resources/database/inference`.

 **Viewer tab:** visualization hub.